maurolguin1/rgb-mrp/mrp_label_printer/README.md

 Usage
 -----

-In the manufacturing orders form view, a new button is added, *Print Labels*, that allows to print labels for the manufactured product.
+In the *manufacturing orders* form view, a new button is added, *Print Labels*, that allows to print labels for the manufactured product.

+Labels can also be printed for *serial numbers*, pushing the button *Print Labels*, in the serial numbers form view.

 Credits
 =======